Seunaj/langchain/README.md

 More updates coming on langchain and langgraph in this repo...

 ## Install
-Create a .env file in the ./parent/ folder and install necessary packages.
+Create a .env file in the ./parent/ folder and create a variable: OPENAI_API_KEY that stores the API key for an OPENAI model .
+Install necessary packages.
 ```
 pip install langchain
 ```